ndtatbristol/arim/docs/source/core/frame.rst

     frame = arim.Frame(scanlines, time, tx, rx, probe, examination_object)

-Remark: the functions :func:`arim.utils.fmc` and :func:`arim.utils.hmc` creates lists of transmitters and receivers for HMC and FMC acquisitions.
+Remark: the functions :func:`arim.ut.fmc` and :func:`arim.ut.hmc` creates lists of transmitters and receivers for HMC and FMC acquisitions.

-To load a frame exported from BRAIN (Matlab), cf. :ref:`io_brain`.
+To load a frame exported from the Bristol ndt-library (Matlab), see :ref:`io_brain`.